tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 Russell O'Connor's phrasing presents us with an opportunity: if we simply drop the comment restricting the form of `ops`, we get a less constrained free monad type which supports more effects.
-Therefore, we won't be pay much attention to it at all in the rest of the post.
+Therefore, we won't pay much attention to it at all in the rest of the post.

 # Towards capability